-Notices which included relevant details of Council's intention to impose Differential and Minimum Rates and an invitation for submissions from electors and ratepayers in respect to the proposed differential rates were published on the City of Vincent's website, e-news, social media, newspapers and noticeboards.
+Notices which included relevant details of Council's intention to impose Differential and Minimum Rates and an invitation for submissions from electors and ratepayers in respect to the proposed differential rates were published on the City of Vincent's website, social media, newspapers and noticeboards.

 Advertising for the City's intention to levy and the objects and reasons for the 2025/2026 differential rates opened on 14th May 2025 for 21 days and closed at 5pm Wednesday, 4 June 2025.
+A new attachment to the OCM report will be included following receipt of all submissions.